qualeus/OLD_Simulatio/README.md

 -   **Electromagnetic fields** (_IN WORK_, see https://github.com/mlhoutel/Fields)
 -   **Fluids** (_IN WORK_)

-This project also allows me to familiarize myself with several areas of programming, like:
+This project also allows me to familiarize myself with several areas of programming, such as:

 -   **Graph Theory** and advanced **Data structures** like Quadtrees
 -   **C++ programs/libraries** compilation (Mingw batch/ CMake)